The Secret Behind Thick, Shiny Hair in Chinese Tradition

 Hair Loss?
 You’re Not Alone

 You know that sinking feeling?
 You’re in the shower, and suddenly it looks like a small animal just went down the drain.
 Or maybe your brush is covered in hair after every use.
-Don’t panic—losing 50 to 100 hairs a day is totally normal.
-But if you start noticing bald spots or thinning patches, it’s time to pay attention.
-Let’s break down what might be going on—and how both modern science and Traditional Chinese Medicine (TCM) can help.
+Before you spiral—take a breath.
+Losing 50 to 100 hairs a day is completely normal.
+Hair naturally sheds as part of its growth cycle.

 Genetics – Thanks, Mom and Dad